-- 6.1 promote the Part 4 purpose in s 52A more effectively; - 6.2 promote the IM purpose in s 52R more effectively (without detrimentally affecting the promotion of the s 52A purpose); or - 6.3 significantly reduce compliance costs, other regulatory costs or complexity (without detrimentally affecting the promotion of the s 52A purpose). - 7.
+- 6. The framework we have applied in reaching our decisions on the IM review is set out in a separate framework paper, published alongside this paper.5 The framework paper explains that we have only changed the IMs where this is likely to: - 6.1 promote the Part 4 purpose in s 52A more effectively; - 6.2 promote the IM purpose in s 52R more effectively (without detrimentally affecting the promotion of the s 52A purpose); or - 6.3 significantly reduce compliance costs, other regulatory costs or complexity (without detrimentally affecting the promotion of the s 52A purpose). - 7.
 The framework paper also describes key economic principles that can provide guidance as to how we might best promote the Part 4 purpose.